All About Information and Record Clerks

 The states with the most job growth for Information & Record Clerk are Colorado, Nevada, and Florida.
 Watch out if you plan on working in Maine, Alabama, or Mississippi.
 These states have the worst job growth for this type of profession.

-Salary for an Information & Record Clerk
+How Much Does an Information & Record Clerk Make?

 The typical yearly salary for Information and Record Clerks is somewhere between $25,960 and $59,460.